HacKanCuBa/passphrase-py/man/passphrase.md

 generate a password of the specified length from all printable or selected characters

 **--use-uppercase** \[USE_UPPERCASE\]

-use uppercase characters for password generation or give the amount of uppercase characters in the passphrase: positive for that many uppercase characters, negative for all uppercase except that many, and zero or no input for all uppercase
+use uppercase characters for password generation or give the amount of uppercase characters in the passphrase: zero or no input for all uppercase or any number of uppercase characters wanted (the rest are lowercase)

-**--use-lowercase**
+**--use-lowercase** \[USE_LOWERCASE\]

-use lowercase characters for password generation
+use lowercase characters for password generation or give the amount of lowercase characters in the passphrase: zero or no input for all lowercase (default) or any number of lowercase characters wanted (the rest are uppercase)

 **--use-digits**

 use digits for password generation

+**--use-alphanumeric**

+use lowercase and uppercase characters, and digits for password generation (equivalent to --use-lowercase --use-uppercase --use-digits)

 **--use-punctuation**